 2.7 Recruitment information relating to the appointment will be retained on file for 6 months from date of appointment and will then be destroyed.

-2.8 If the successful candidate fails to take up the offer of employment or the post becomes available within 6 months of the original appointment, the LGO may approach the next most suitable candidate with an offer of employment.
+2.8 If the successful candidate fails to take up the offer of employment or the post becomes available within 6 months of the original appointment, the organisation may approach the next most suitable candidate with an offer of employment.

-3.2 All vacancies will be advertised on the Civil Service website and expenditure on advertising will be subject to departmental spending controls.
+3.2 All vacancies will be advertised on the Civil Service Jobs website and expenditure on advertising will be subject to departmental spending controls.

 3.3 Subject to paragraph 3.2 above, the most appropriate means of advertising for the position will be identified e.g. national/local press, specialist press, job centres, recruitment agencies, internet, specialist websites, publications or agencies.
-If a particular group is under-represented the Commission may, under ‘positive action’, seek to encourage applications by advertising in a publication targeted towards that group.
+If a particular group is under-represented we may, under ‘positive action’, seek to encourage applications by advertising in a publication targeted towards that group.

 3.4 Campaigns may be run to recruit to a pool of staff for some posts where this provides the most cost effective solution.